-Lake Technical Center is a public postsecondary institution which accepts applications on a nondiscriminatory basis from anyone having the interest, ability, and desire to benefit from career and technical education programs.
+Lake Technical College is a public postsecondary institution which accepts applications on a nondiscriminatory basis from anyone having the interest, ability, and desire to benefit from career and technical education programs.
 To assist students in meeting their goals, there are minimum age, educational, and health requirements established for each program.
 In addition to career and technical training programs, we offer Adult Basic Education classes, GED preparation classes, and Adult ESOL classes.
 LTC also offers dual enrollment programs through articulation agreements with Lake County Schools.
 Our guidance counselors are happy to assist you with any stage of the enrollment process!

 Career and Technical Education

 Applicants must be at least 16 years of age and should be academically, physically and emotionally capable of meeting the essential tasks of the chosen program.
 Part-time enrollment is available in most programs on a space-available basis.
 Completion of a high school diploma or GED may be required for some programs.
 As identified in the Master Plan of Instruction, some programs may specify additional admission requirements.